Institut national des sciences appliquées de Rennes

-The Institut National des Sciences Appliquées de Rennes or INSA Rennes is a Grande École d'Ingénieurs, a School of Engineering, under the authority of the French Ministry of Education and Research.
+The Institut National des Sciences Appliquées de Rennes ([ɛ̃stity nɑsjɔnal de sjɑ̃s(z‿)aplike də ʁɛn]; "Rennes National Institute for Applied Sciences") or INSA Rennes is a Grande École d'Ingénieurs, a School of Engineering, under the authority of the French Ministry of Education and Research.

 It is located on the Beaulieu campus in the east of Rennes, it is a part of the INSA group, which trains nearly 12% of all French engineers each year.
 Founded in 1966 to train highly qualified engineers, support continuing education, and conduct research and testing, it is the biggest engineering school in the region of Brittany.
 The five-year curriculum aims at training engineers who possess humane qualities and are well versed in the primary areas of science and engineering.
 The school accommodates 1,400 students in engineering.

 The 5-year education is divided into two parts: